rach7777/monax-may/content/docs/documentation/cli/latest/eris_chains_restart.md

 ## See Also

-* [eris services](/docs/documentation/cli/0.12.0-rc3/eris_services/) - start, stop, and manage services required for your application
+* [eris chains](/docs/documentation/cli/0.12.0-rc3/eris_chains/) - start, stop, and manage blockchains